-Contemporary Italian artist Lorenzo Quinn is a leading figurative sculptor whose work is inspired by such masters as Michelangelo, Bernini and Rodin.
+Contemporary Italian-born artist Lorenzo Quinn is a reference in current figurative sculpture.
+His works are inspired by artists such as Michelangelo, Bernini and Rodin.

-He has exhibited internationally, and his monumental public art and smaller, more intimate pieces transmit his passion for eternal values and authentic emotions.
-He is best known for expressive recreations of human hands.
+Lorenzo has exhibited his work in several countries of the world and his most monumental and public works, as well as his smallest and most intimate pieces, convey his passion for imperishable values and authentic emotions.
+The artist is specially known for his expressive sculptural representations of human hands.

 Born on 7 May 1966 in Rome to the Mexican-American actor Anthony Quinn and Iolanda Addolori, Lorenzo Quinn’s childhood was split between Italy and the USA.
 Lorenzo Quinn studied at the American Academy of Fine Arts in New York, and planned to be a Surrealist painter.
 However, at the age of 21 he decided that his future lay in sculpture, which could better accommodate his energy and originality.